rm-reins/react-native-guess-game/README.md

 3. After each guess, the game provides feedback (higher/lower)
 4. The game tracks the number of attempts
 5. Players can start a new game after completing a round

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Based on the React Native - The Practical Guide [2025] course
-- Built with modern React Native best practices
-- Enhanced with TypeScript for better type safety and developer experience